ikromin/atarilynx/lynxsd-menu/README.md

 [AUSTRA~1.O]Australia Day Mini-Demo
 ```

-Any ROMs listed in the ROM list file will be automatically shown in the loader menu, even if those ROMs do not exist on the SD card.
+Any ROMs listed in the ROM list file that do not exist on the SD card will not be shown i.e. the romlist.txt file only overwrites existing ROM file names.

 # Custom Colour Schemes